pib/ab/README.md

 replacement is done via the process_template_response middleware method, which allows for simply setting a different template name to be used before the template is rendered.

+At the moment, there is one view logged per time one registration form is viewed, even if that same user has viewed it before (though they will see the same form each time, as long as they have the same session).
+It might make sense to modify this behavior to only logging one "view" per user, to change the metric from "number of times registration happened after someone viewed this form" to "number of people who saw this form who registered".

+When registration is completed, a "goal reached" is logged.
+The generic name is used since there's nothing really restricting this app to only working for registration form comparisons.
+In its current form, it would work just as well for any page where the user can POST a form.
+It would be fairly easy to allow for even more generic goals, such as simply visiting a certain page, though that would require some more information to be stored in the Test model.

 Visual Design
 -------------